timmy82/gitwellsoon/README.md

 ## Gitwellsoon

-A Clojure library designed to make code-maat accessible as a library and provide a simple way to fill it with data from github.
+A Clojure library designed to make code-maat accessible as a library and provide a simple way to fill it with data from github or a local git repository.

 ## Usage